JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 #### the All Posts strategy
 let's check the all posts strategy code:

 this strategy is the one chosen (strategy design pattern...) when there is a request for all posts.
-It identifies itself with its own strategy, tell the cache what is his map name and what is the time to live for its entries and extends hazelcastStrategy and that's it.
+It identifies itself with its own `strategyId`, tells the cache what its map name is, what the ttl for its entries is, and extends hazelcastStrategy... and that's it.

-If you want to swap the cache in the future, then just have this strategy extend the cache of you choosing.
+If you want to swap the cache in the future, then just have this strategy extend the cache of your choosing, and you are good to go.

 ```java
 @Service